TrudAX/denistrunin-blog/src/posts/xpptutorial-batchmultithread/index.md

 tags: ["DEVTutorial", "Performance"]
 path: "/xpptutorial-batchmultithread"
 featuredImage: "./logo.png"
-excerpt: "The post describes how you can convert your existing batch job to multi-threaded to increase performance."
+excerpt: "The post describes how you can convert your existing batch job to multi-threaded to increase its performance."
 ---

 One of the powerful features of Dynamics 365 Finance and Operations is a Batch framework.
 In this post, I explain how you can convert your existing batch job to multi-threaded to increase its performance.

 ## Initial example

-Let's consider the following operation - a user dialog that processes customer transactions and performs some action at the end.
+Let's consider the following operation - a user dialog that processes customer transactions and performs an action at the end.

 ![](SingleThreadBatch.png)

-Logic is quite simple - loop thought all specified customer transactions and call **process()** function.
+The logic is quite simple - loop thought all specified customer transactions and call **process()** function.
 In our case, it will sleep for the specified number of milliseconds.
 After the processing of the transactions, it runs a final function - in our case, it is just an Infolog message.

 ```csharp
 public void run()